- Getting a Section Organized

 For launch equipment, Sections may apply for all or part of the cost of buying or building launch pads, launch controllers, and other ground support equipment.

-For marketing activities, Sections may apply for all or part of the cost of brochure design and printing, banners, signs, advertisements, and other costs of publicizing the Section.
+For marketing activities, Sections may apply for all or part of the cost of brochure design and printing, banners, signs, advertisements, website fees, and other costs of publicizing the Section.

-There is no deadline; the grants are awarded on a continuing basis.
+There is no deadline and the grants are awarded yearly on a continuing basis.

 |NAR Section Management 101 (Bundick)||May 27, 2014, 10:05 pm||80 KB|